NAME

 • --only-annex -a, --not-only-annex

-Only pull the git-annex branch and annexed content from remotes, not other git branches.
+Only push the git-annex branch and annexed content to remotes, not other git branches.

 The annex.synconlyannex configuration can be set to true to make this be the default behavior.
 To override such a setting, use --not-only-annex.

-When this is combined with --no-content, only the git-annex branch will be pulled.
+When this is combined with --no-content, only the git-annex branch will be pushed.

 • --no-content, -g, --content